discordjs/guide/guide/popular-topics/audit-logs.md

 Let us dive right into it with probably the most common use of audit logs; understanding who deleted any given message in a discord server.

 ::: warning
-At the moment of writing this, discord does not emit an audit log if the person who deleted the message is a bot, or is the author of the message itself.
+At the moment of writing this, discord does not emit an audit log if the person who deleted the message is a bot deleting a single message, or is the author of the message itself.
 :::

 For now we will look only at the `messageDelete` event.
 Let us start off with defining a basic trial code for this task.